XML Schema Definition

 Pattern Maker for Cross Stitch 4 Pattern

-An XSD file is a cross stitch pattern created by Pattern Maker for Cross Stitch 4.
+An XSD file may also be a cross stitch pattern created by Pattern Maker for Cross Stitch 4.
 It contains text and binary data Pattern Maker uses to load a pattern and show it to users.
 You can open XSD files in Pattern Maker Viewer 4, Cross Stitch Saga, or Cross Stitch Paradise.

 Pattern Maker for Cross Stitch 4 is a Windows program that allows cross stitchers to create and edit cross stitch patterns.
 Patterns created in Pattern Maker can: